 Generally speaking, under California law, if someone hits you from behind, the accident is virtually always that driver's fault, regardless of the reason you stopped.
-A basic rule of the road requires that a driver be able to stop safely if a vehicle stops ahead of the driver.
+Our San Diego car accident lawyer notes the basic rule of the road requires that a driver be able to stop safely if a vehicle stops ahead of the driver.
 If the driver cannot stop, he is not driving as safely as the person in front of him.
-Usually unsafe speed is a factor as to why the rear-end collision occurred in the first place.
+Usually, unsafe speed is a factor as to why the rear-end collision occurred in the first place.

 Vehicle Damage Proves How the Rear-End Accident Happened